If you’ve received a salary your whole working life, you’ve already been paying Social Security and Medicare taxes…aka self-employment tax.

-As a self-employed business owner, you are the employer, and are responsible for calculating and paying your self employment taxes.
+As a self-employed business owner, you are the employer and are responsible for calculating and paying your self-employment taxes.

-How a Single Member LLC computes SE (Self-Employment) Tax
+How a Single-Member LLC Computes SE (Self-Employment) Tax

-Remember that an LLC where the only members are two married individuals (that is, married to one another!), the LLC can be treated as a single member LLC and thus have disregarded entity status.
+Remember that an LLC where the only members are two married individuals (that is, married to one another!), the LLC can be treated as a single-member LLC and thus have disregarded entity status.

-After completing your Schedule C, you’ll then complete a Schedule SE which will calculate your self employment tax.
+After completing your Schedule C, you’ll then complete a Schedule SE which will calculate your self-employment tax.

 You pay approximately 13% FICA on the first $100,000 of your LLC’s net income–that is, income after subtracting all your business expenses.
 In addition to FICA, you’ll pay 2.9% Medicare tax on all your net income.
 This tax sounds extremely high, and it is.

 However, it’s not as unfair to the self-employed as it sounds.
-All self-employed taxpayers are permitted to take a deduction on their total taxes in an amount that is equal to half of their self employment tax.
+All self-employed taxpayers are permitted to take a deduction on their total taxes in an amount that is equal to half of their self-employment tax.

-How Multi-Member LLCs calculate and pay Self Employment tax
+How Multi-Member LLCs calculate and pay Self-Employment tax

 With a multi-member LLC, the IRS does not treat the LLC as a disregarded entity.

-Instead, the purpose of the LLC’s tax return on IRS Form 1065 is simply to figure out the total amount of tax owed, and then each partner pays his share of the taxes.
-So, while each member will have two tax returns, tax is only paid once.
+Instead, the purpose of the LLC’s tax return on IRS Form 1065 is simply to figure out the total amount of tax owed, and then each partner pays their share of the taxes.
+So, while each member will have two tax returns, income tax is only paid once.
 From this Form 1065 informational tax return, the LLC will issue K-1s, which tell each member how much profit or loss they will recognize.